Foundation / Corporation

 School for Advanced Research (SAR) - Indian Arts Research Center (IARC)

-Fellowship of $3,000 per month to a USA, Canada, or Mexico established or emerging native artist for the opportunity to explore and develop traditional Native art.
+Fellowship of $3,000 per month to a USA, Territories, Canada, or Mexico established or emerging native artist for the opportunity to explore and develop traditional Native art.
 Funding includes the monthly stipend, as well as housing, supplies allowance, studio space, and travel reimbursement to and from SAR (School for Advanced Research).

 These fellowships provide time for artists to explore new avenues of creativity, to grapple with new ideas to further advance their work, and to strengthen existing talents.
 The fellowships support diverse creative disciplines and can include sculpture, performance, basketry, painting, printmaking, digital art, mixed media, photography, pottery, writing, and film and video.